cloudposse/terraform-aws-components/modules/site-to-site-vpn/README.md

 1. Select the VPN connection that was created via this component
 1. On the top right, click the `Download Configuration` button
 1. Enter the information you obtained and click `Download`
-1. Send the configuration file to the administrator of the "other side"
+1. Send the configuration file to the administrator of the remote side of the tunnel

 ## Usage